SimonFairbairn/Node-Component-Example-using-SpriteKit/README.md

 An example iOS Playground that follows a series of posts from my website [Simon's Sanitarium][3] about developing games using entity component systems in SpriteKit.

-This repo is tagged to coincide the posts:
+This repo is tagged to coincide with the posts:

 1. [Creating a Generic Node Component in SpriteKit][1].
 Check out the tag `GenericNodeComponent` for this post.
 2. [A Physics Component for an Entity Component System in SpriteKit][2].
 Check out the tag `PhysicsComponent` for this one.